radiodee1/pi-llm/png/35-tubo-0125/README.md

 # Train gpt-3.5-turbo-0125 and plot results

+- ckpt 1 is the unmodified gpt-3.5-turbo-0125 model before fine-tuning.
+- ckpt 2, and 3 are the checkpoint files from during fine-tuning.
+- ckpt 4 is the final model file.

 | | ckpt 1 | ckpt 2 | ckpt 3 | ckpt 4 |
 |:---:|:---:|:---:|:---:|:---:|